Music Together® believes that:

 Children with special needs are welcome in all classes.
 Indeed many children with special needs find music particularly engaging and respond positively to the class’ informal set up.
 Let your teacher know if you have any questions or concerns.

 Frances Durkin has been teaching Music Together since 2011.
-She was introduced to the program by the families of her toddler students at the Shirley G. Moore Laboratory School (University of Minnesota) where she is the Creativity Coordinator.
+She was introduced to the program by the families of her toddler students at the Shirley G. Moore Laboratory School (University of Minnesota) where she was the Creativity Coordinator.
 Once she attended a training, she was “hooked!”

 Originally from New York, she grew up in a family that sang a lot and she credits her parents’ car singing (frequently in harmony) with instilling a deep connection with music.
 She studied dance as a young person and believes that music and movement are two inseparable siblings!
 She participated in musical theater in high school and college and continues to dabble in community theater locally.
 She studied voice and music theory in college, though graduated with a degree in Latin American Studies.